 The second key interaction to receive 22.5% of the credit is the lead-generation touchpoint.
 Lead generation on the surface might seem slightly complex to understand.
 After all, how do you know when a prospect is a lead (or vice-versa)?

-Lead generation always involves a quid pro quo–that’s to say, a prospect exchanges something of theirs (usually their contact details) in return for something else (such as a thought-leadership eBook).
+Lead generation always involves an exhange - a prospect exchanges something of theirs (usually their contact details) in return for something else (such as a thought-leadership eBook).
 Once this process has taken place, and a prospect has agreed to be contacted by your company, they then qualify as a lead.
-Needless to say, this is also a very important step: if you can’t get prospects to voluntarily agree to be contacted by your company, and receive marketing materials, it’ll be very difficult to lead them down the funnel and convert them into paying customers.
+This is also a very important step: if you can’t get prospects to voluntarily agree to be contacted by your company, and receive marketing materials, it’ll be very difficult to lead them down the funnel and convert them into paying customers.

 Opportunity-creation touch = 22.5%